kulbdr/CSD230-lab-3-Project-/readme.md

 Once the application is running, navigate to `http://localhost:5173/` to access the HealTech homepage.
 From there, users can explore AI health insights, custom workouts, and telehealth services.

 ## Contribution
 Contributions are welcome!
-Each of our group members are planning to contribute each of their parts.
+Each of our group members contributed their part in this project by their own and took some refernces from chatGPT.